whoopi24/commoncrawl-project/README.md

 If you want to know how to run this project in `Python`, go to the end of this file.
 There is also a written report about my project available named `report.pdf`.

-Since natural language develops at any time, the aim of this project is to find out if the usage of the German touch verbs “anfassen”, “angreifen” and “anlangen” has changed over the last decade.
+Since natural language develops at any time, the aim of this project is to find out if the usage of the German touch verbs ‘anfassen’, ‘angreifen’ and ‘anlangen’ has changed over the last decade.
 This analysis includes a comparison of two varieties of German, one spoken in Austria and the other in Germany.
-The text data has been collected from `Common Crawl` and was used to train one word embedding model per time period and variety.
-The word sets of the semantically related words to the target words have been compared using the “Jaccard index” in two different ways.
-Ultimately, broader insights could be obtained in relation to the findings of Ahlers and Fink (2017) due to the time aspect involved in the evaluation.
-The results show that the word sets for these verbs have changed over time, with more variation in Austria, and that the word sets of “angreifen” are linked to actions of attack as anticipated by Ahlers and Fink (2017).
-Despite facing technical limitations in data collection and preparation, this exploratory study lays the groundwork for future research utilizing `Common Crawl` data to examine linguistic trends over extended time periods.
+The text data is collected from `Common Crawl` and is used to train one word embedding model per time period and variety.
+The word sets of the semantically related words to the target words are compared using the ‘Jaccard index’ in two different ways.
+Ultimately, broader insights can be obtained in relation to the findings of Ahlers and Fink (2017) due to the time aspect involved in the evaluation.
+The results show that the word sets for these verbs have changed over time, with more variation in Austria, and that the word sets of ‘angreifen’ are linked to actions of attack as anticipated by Ahlers and Fink (2017).
+Despite facing technical limitations in data collection and preparation, this exploratory study lays the groundwork for future research utilizing `Common Crawl` to examine linguistic trends over extended time periods.

 ### Data Collection <hr>
 Included functions: